-If you’re looking to jet off to sunnier climes this winter, we explore the most popular winter sun destinations for this season's warmer weather escapes and retreats.
+If you’re looking to jet off to sunnier climes this winter, we explore the most popular winter sun destinations for 2020.

 With its crystal water and white sandy beaches, the Maldives is the ultimate paradise.
 As well as offering some of the world's best beach resorts, the Maldives is the perfect place for some world-class adventure activities including diving, fishing, surfing, sailing and more.